pyodide/pyodide-blog/content/posts/jspi.md

 JavaScript Promise integration (JSPI) is a new web standard that gives us a way to work around this.
-It allows us to make a call that seems synchronous from the perspective of C but is actually asynchronous from the perspective of JavaScript.
-In other words, you can have a blocking C call without blocking the JavaScript main thread.
+It allows us to make a call that seems synchronous from the perspective of Python but is actually asynchronous from the perspective of JavaScript.
+In other words, you can have a blocking Python call without blocking the JavaScript main thread.
 JSPI enables this by stack switching.

 For Pyodide, this means that by using this technology we can finally implement